liuruoze/HierNet-SC2/README.md

 # HierNet-SC2

-Codes, data, models, and the associated logs for the paper "On Reinforcement Learning for Full-length Game of StarCraft".
+The codes, data, models, and logs for the paper "On Reinforcement Learning for Full-length Game of StarCraft".

 ## Codes